 Federal Student Aid for Veterans and Military

-Whether you’re applying for college as a veteran or as an active-duty military member, the process is largely the same as for all other students.
-The difference between these two types of students is essentially down to the program you choose; it needs to fit into your timetable, and you should be sure that you have time to regularly commit to your studies.
-Otherwise, the application begins with the FAFSA, or Free Application for Federal Student Aid.
+Whether you’re applying for college as a veteran or active duty military member, the process is essentially the same as for all other students.
+The difference between these two types of students is essentially down to the program you choose.
+Your financial aid needs to fit into your timetable, and you should ensure you have time to commit to your studies regularly.

-Some of these benefits are provided by the colleges and universities themselves, including scholarships, which don’t have to be repaid after graduation.
+Some of these benefits are provided by the colleges and universities themselves.
+This includes scholarships, which don’t have to be repaid after graduation.
 What’s more, if you do receive funding and don’t submit a FAFSA each year, you could lose that funding in subsequent years.